The Top 12 Materials that Block WiFi Signals

 8 - Devices Operating on the 2.4 GHz Frequency

 Specific WiFi standards are in place to structure how WiFi devices communicate with each other to decrease signal interference and improve WiFi speeds.
 However, many of the devices mentioned don’t need an internet connection, so they don’t take part in the structure.
-As a result, the WiFi signal weakens due to the interference caused by other radio waves.
+As a result, WiFi signal strength decreases due to the noise.

 9 - Neighbor’s WiFi Network